NoteWaveNoteWaveHelp Center

 • Pronounce technical terms clearly

-• • Encourage participants to use headsets
+• • Ask remote participants to use headsets where practical

 Troubleshooting Poor Transcription